The Import Control System (ICS) automates import procedures so traders have to submit information about goods only once.

 Entry summary declarations

-Most goods brought into the customs territory of the EC must be pre-notified in an ENS, which is submitted to the customs OoFE into the European Union for safety and security risk analysis purposes.
+Most goods brought into the customs territory of the EC must be pre-notified in an ENS, which is submitted to the customs OoFE into the EU for safety and security risk analysis purposes.
 Another customs office - the office of lodgement - may accept it if an electronic link with the first customs office of entry is available, and subject to the agreement of the other office or member state.
 It is however the customs office of entry which remains responsible for risk analysis.

 The ENS is common to all 27 member states.
 Agreed datasets, rules and conditions are provided to help declarants to complete the ENS.